the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-collabcafe.md

 ### Conversation starters

-In the **Conversation Starters** section of the [HackMD notes page](https://hackmd.io/@KirstieJane/CollabCafe#Conversation-Starters), we encourage everyone to advertise their events or give an update from their community.
+In the **Conversation Starters** section of the HackMD notes, we encourage everyone to advertise their events or give an update from their community.

 These don't have to be Turing Way "branded"!
 **We want to know about all the cool things you're working on.** ✨